Categories

 Stikeman Elliott, 2012 Competition Act & Commentary: “A dominant firm is rarely able to both eliminate its rivals through use of low prices that force them to unprofitably follow its price lead, and then to raise its prices to monopoly or near monopoly levels in order to recoup the losses incurred during the period of low prices.
 Unless the second part of the predation strategy can be successfully carried out, no harm in the form of higher prices will befall customers.
 Significant market power thus was recognized as a prerequisite for customer harm from a predation strategy, as noted in the Predatory Pricing Enforcement Guidelines issued by the Bureau in 2008 …”

-Predictive Dialing Device (PDD).
+Predictive dialing device (PDD).

 CRTC Unsolicited Telecommunications Rules: “Any software, system, or device that automatically initiates outgoing telecommunications from a pre-determined list of telecommunications numbers.”